Lisa Rinna Generates A Lot Of Laughs With Hilarious ‘Savage’ & ‘Tiger King’ Mashup Dance Video

 The Real Housewives of Beverly Hills star Lisa Rinna is doing her best to pass the time and entertain her fans as this time of social distancing continues.
 Based on her latest upload, it looks like she is having quite a bit of fun doing it.
-Friday evening, the RHOBH star shared a clip on her Instagram page that she originally posted on TikTok and her fans are loving it.
+On Friday evening, the RHOBH star shared a clip to her Instagram page — one that she originally posted to TikTok — and her fans are loving it.

-One of the most popular TikTok dance challenges right now uses the Megan Thee Stallion song “Savage.”
-Now, it looks like Lisa stumbled upon a new version of that and could not resist sharing it on her social media pages.
+One of the most popular TikTok dance challenges right now employs the Megan Thee Stallion song “Savage.”
+It looks like Lisa stumbled upon a new version of that challenge, and could not resist sharing it on her social media pages.

 Fans of the hit Netflix series Tiger King will definitely get a kick out of this one.
 Using the dance moves and music of “Savage,” this version is changed to have lyrics about Tiger King personality Carole Baskin.